luizbgomide/EclipsePhase2e-ptbr/src/12/01-resolving-combat.md

 ## Step 9: Determine Wounds

 If the inflicted damage, less armor, from a single attack equals or exceeds the defender’s Wound Threshold, they suffer one or more [wounds](16-physical-health.md#wounds).
 A wound is scored for each multiple of the Wound Threshold that the damage exceeds.
-For example, against Wound Threshold 7, 1 wound is inflicted for every 7 points of damage inflicted at once (14 damage inflicts 2 wounds, 21 damage inflicts 3 wounds, etc.) Wounds represent more serious injuries and apply modifiers and other effects to the character.
+For example, against Wound Threshold 7, 1 wound is inflicted for every 7 points of damage inflicted at once (14 damage inflicts 2 wounds, 21 damage inflicts 3 wounds, etc.).
+Wounds represent more serious injuries and apply modifiers and other effects to the character.

 <blockquote>